 T.A.P. is a program designed for the teachers and administration at CCHS.
-Students who are chosen for this program will aide an assigned CCHS staff member for an entire semester.
+Students who are chosen for this program will aid an assigned CCHS staff member for an entire semester.
 They will be under supervision of the assigned staff member and will be expected to perform assigned duties.
 This course is designated as Pass/Fail.
 Students who are interested in this program should be self-motivated, mature, and have a good work ethic.
+Please see counselor for an aide form.